When a message has attached files, the

 Downloading attachments will count against your API rate limiting.

 Even though all the API is designed to work with JSON, some endpoints support file upload:

 - Create contact

 - Create draft conversation

 - Create draft reply

 When you want to send files through the API, your request needs to be sent using the

 Content-Type HTTPheader set to

 The JSON data you would normally send in the request body needs to be split in multiple form fields (one for each property) named after the property key.
-If the property is an array, the name should include the index of the data
+If the property is an array, the name should include the suffix

 Restriction on files (type and size) depends on the endpoint.
 If your request doesn't comply to those limitations, the response will contain an error describing the issue.